mikefenton/ReverseGE/README.md

     $ cd src
     $ python ReverseGE.py

-This will run an example problem which reverse engineers the following target string:
+This will run an example problem which parses the following target
+string:

     Hello world!